manuelahoyos/Employee_Database/README.md

 # SQL Challenge

 ## Overview:
-Assignment in which a company's employee data was analyzed using SQL queries and CRUD functions.
+A company's employee data was analyzed by creating a SQL database and using SQL queries and CRUD functions.

 ## Data:
-The datasets contains data about departments, employees' name, ID, birth date, gender and start and end dates of employment, department managers, salaries, and titles.
+The six csv files contain data about the employees' name, ID, birth date, gender and start and end dates of employment.
+They also contain data about departments, salaries, department managers and employee titles.

 ## Workflow:

-sketch out an ERD of the tables.
+Entity Relationship Diagram (ERD)sketch out an ERD of the tables.

 a table schema for each of the six CSV files.